General Intelligence Service (Egypt): Influence of GIS

 The GIS is omnipresent in Egypt's economy, media and society.
 The organization is active as an entrepreneur in various sectors and uses them as a source of finance and a hub for political influence.

 GIS is significantly involved in the Egyptian media landscape.
 In the 2000s, GIS gradually took control of various private media companies in the country and brought them together under the umbrella of the holding company United Media Services (UMS).
-The UMS ownes and operates popular satellite channels such as CBC and ON E as well as high-circulation print media such as the daily newspaper Al Youm Al Sabea (Youm7).
+The UMS owns and operates popular satellite channels such as CBC and ON E as well as high-circulation print media such as the daily newspaper Al Youm Al Sabea (Youm7).
 The German think tank SWP wrote in 2022 that the GIS "has a significant influence on domestic reporting...
 For example, human rights organizations such as Human Rights Watch are vilified as the mouthpiece of terrorists."

 With financial support from Saudi Arabia, a separate news channel was established, similar to the two large Arabic news channels al-Jazeera and al-Arabiya.
 It also serves to disseminate government positions outside of Egypt and to counteract international criticism, for example of the country's human rights situation.
 "Al-Qahera News" was launched in 2022.